Free 48kWh Battery with Solar!Get Offer

 On your bill, this appears as a small per-kilowatt-hour charge.
 For most residential customers, regulatory charges add roughly $3 to $6 per month depending on consumption.
 The current regulatory charge rate is approximately 0.53 cents per kWh.

-These charges cover the costs of the Independent Electricity System Operator (IESO), which manages the real-time electricity market and forecasts future supply needs, and the OEB's own administrative costs for regulating all 58 electricity distributors.
+These charges cover the costs of the Independent Electricity System Operator (IESO), which manages the real-time electricity market and forecasts future supply needs, plus the OEB's own administrative costs for regulating all 58 electricity distributors.

-4The Global Adjustment (The Charge You Cannot See)
+4. The Global Adjustment (The Charge You Cannot See)

 The Global Adjustment covers the difference between the wholesale market price of electricity and the price Ontario actually pays its generators under long-term contracts.
 It funds nuclear generation contracts (including the Darlington and Pickering refurbishment programs), conservation programs, and renewable energy contracts signed under the former Feed-in Tariff program.

+For large commercial and industrial customers who buy electricity at the wholesale market rate (called Class A customers), the Global Adjustment appears as a visible separate charge and can represent 60 to 70% of their total electricity cost.
 As a residential ratepayer, you pay the Global Adjustment through your per-kilowatt-hour rate without seeing it broken out.
 This is why Ontario's electricity rates are higher than the wholesale market price: the gap between the two is the Global Adjustment.

-Why this matters for solar: When your solar panels generate electricity, you avoid paying the full per-kilowatt-hour rate, which includes the embedded Global Adjustment.
+When your solar panels generate electricity, you avoid paying the full per-kWh rate, which includes the embedded Global Adjustment.
 Every kWh your panels produce displaces a kWh that would have cost you the commodity rate plus the embedded Global Adjustment plus delivery charges.
 This is why the true value of solar-generated electricity is higher than just the commodity rate alone.

-5Ontario Electricity Rebate (23.5% Credit)
+5. Ontario Electricity Rebate (23.5% Credit)

 The Ontario Electricity Rebate (OER) is a government credit applied to your bill before HST is calculated.
 As of November 1, 2025, the OER is set at 23.5%, increased from 13.1% to help offset the 29 to 30% commodity rate increase.

 The OER is applied to the subtotal of your electricity charges, delivery charges, and regulatory charges.
 For a typical household using 700 kWh per month, the OER credit is roughly $30 to $40 per month.
+It is automatic.
+You do not need to apply for it.
+It appears on every residential, small business, and farm electricity bill in Ontario.

 Important: the OER is a provincial government policy, not an OEB decision.
 The government can change the percentage at any time.
 It was 17% before November 2019, dropped to 13.1%, and then jumped to 23.5% in November 2025.
 There is no guarantee it will stay at this level.